 Students may be granted release time for specific reasons approved by the school administration.
 All Release time requires a Consent of Release Time Form.

-Course Length: 1 year Credits: No Credit
+Course Length: 1 year Credits: No Credit Prerequisite: Administrator approval Fees: None

 RELEASE TIME/OFF-CAMPUS INSTRUCTION RR801A/RR802B

 Students may be granted release time for off-campus instruction.
 All Release time requires a Consent of Release Time Form.